Dorischisom/OIBSIP_DataAnalytics_Task01/README.md

 5.  **Insights Generation:** Key findings and observations were extracted from the statistical analysis.

-### Question 1: Average Calories for a McDonald's Value Meal
+### Question 1: How many calories does the average McDonald's value meal contain?
 Definition of a "Value Meal": For this analysis, a "value meal" is defined as a combination of:

 - A main item (average of 'Beef & Pork' and 'Chicken & Fish' categories).